notofonts/noto-source/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+### Font editing

+Many noto-source contributors use [glyphsapp](https://glyphsapp.com/) for editing the .glyph files in this repository.

+For those new to font editing that don't yet want to invest in paid editing software, there's also [TruFont](https://trufont.github.io/).
+The issue being that TruFont works on .ufo files instead of .glyphs files, and though we have a way of converting Glyphs -> UFO, a UFO -> Glyphs converter is yet to be built.
+Relevant issue: googlei18n/glyphsLib#74

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the